MicrosoftDocs/learn/learn-pr/azure/deploy-java-azure-pipeline-terraform/includes/3-content.md

 - Validate: Validates configuration files in a directory without checking remotely

-- Plan: It creates an execution plan (aka – WhatIf)
+- Plan: It creates an execution plan (also known as – WhatIf)

-- Apply: Deploy the changes required to reach the desired state
+- Apply: Deploy the changes required to reach the wanted state

 - Destroy: Remove the TF manage infrastructure